 You can minimize the amount of sunlight that enters your home by purchasing sun-blocking window dressings.
 Stick-on blackout screens can prove very helpful in this endeavor.
 Though they’re not particularly resilient or pleasant to look at, these screens are affordable on any budget and can easily be applied to your windows.
 However, once they’ve been removed, they generally can’t be reattached.
 Still, given how inexpensive they are, replacing them shouldn’t require much of a financial sacrifice.

-Blackout curtains, while a little pricier than the aforementioned screens are highly affordable and longer-lasting than their stick-on counterparts.
-Additionally, the thick thermal materials of which they’re composed make them ideal for sealing in cool air and keeping warm air outside.
-On the flip side, during the winter months, they can help seal in warm air while keeping cool air at bay.
+While a little pricier than the screens as mentioned above, Blackout curtains are highly affordable and longer-lasting than their stick-on counterparts.
+Additionally, the thick thermal materials make them ideal for sealing in cool air and keeping warm air outside.
+On the flip side, they can help seal in warm air during the winter months while keeping cool air at bay.

 Install High-Quality Ceiling Fans